 Shopify MCP servers give AI agents direct access to one thing: Shopify data.
 That is powerful for store operations and customer-facing shopping, but real e-commerce intelligence requires more.
 Customer lifetime value calculations need Shopify orders combined with marketing attribution data.
 Inventory forecasting needs Shopify sales velocity combined with supplier lead times from your ERP.
 Revenue reporting needs Shopify transactions reconciled with payment processor data and accounting records.

-This is the same challenge that appears with every single-source MCP server.
-We covered this in depth for Snowflake MCP – the AI agent can only work with the data it can see.
+This is the same challenge that appears with every single-source MCP server, the same one we covered for Snowflake MCP: the AI agent can only work with the data it can see.
 When that data lives across Shopify, your CRM, your ERP, your ad platforms, and your accounting system, a Shopify-only MCP connection leaves the AI working with incomplete context.

 The data warehouse approach: connect Shopify to AI through Peliqan